salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, August 9th.
-The shares were sold at an average price of $249.99, for a total transaction of $4,999,800.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
+The stock was sold at an average price of $242.08, for a total value of $4,841,600.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):